officiallysingh/joda-file-export/README.md

 The idea is to have the ability to access the properties of a Java bean by name without using reflection and iterating over the properties of beans to write them in file columns one by one.
 Apart from ability to treat Java beans as a Collection and hence iterate over bean properties, access to bean properties by name without using reflection, Joda Beans offers a lot more which is used to develop a generic file export library, which can be used by any Java based application.

-Another challenge is to have a mechanism to provide the metadata such as file header column names, oerder of columns, using same bean in different export context, having type converters to conveert java types to formatted strings and extendable/customizable file writing strategies such as exporting to any required format CSV, Excel, PDF etc.
+Another challenge is to have a mechanism to provide the metadata such as file header column names, order of columns, using same bean in different export context, having type converters to convert java types to formatted strings and extendable/customizable file writing strategies such as exporting to any required format CSV, Excel, PDF etc.

 It performs better if the data collection part and writing this data to file happen in separate threads (Producer/Consumer).